AdguardTeam/LegalDocs/adguard-mail.com/privacy/app.html.md

 ### Message handling

-When interacting with messages within your mailboxes, such as retrieving, updating (marking as read), or deleting messages, the following information is transmitted:
+When interacting with messages in your mailboxes, such as retrieving, updating (marking as read), or deleting messages, the following information is transmitted:

 - **Mailbox ID and message ID**: Unique identifiers used to retrieve, update, or delete specific messages.
 - **Message content**: When requesting an email message, the complete content of the message is transmitted.